 As a precaution, if you suspect that water damage is on the way (a storm approaching, for example), it is a good idea to go around your home, especially your basement, and unplug any devices or electronics that are currently connected to the electrical system.
 If you can store them in a place that will be protected from potential water damage (in a bedroom closet on the top floor), it is worth the effort.

 After the event, and after the inspection, be cautious when next using your electrical devices.
 If you notice a spark when plugging them in or if they are acting strangely (the lights brighten and dim unexpectedly or there seems to be a surge or lull in function), unplug and discontinue use immediately.

 In Vancouver and the Lower Mainland, the weather can be extreme.
 Severe storms can brew and if you live near the water here or anywhere, it’s always best to have a plan in place in case water damage affects your home.

 Always remember to disengage and be cautious if there is a chance that the electrical system has come in contact with water.
-Call your certified electrician to come in and assess the damage.
+Contact our certified electricians in the Abbotsford area to come assess the damage.